 SEATTLE -- At PASS Summit 2017, Microsoft highlighted recent steps that are part of a larger drive to enhance its data-oriented hybrid cloud services.
 These ranged from new data migration services for those ready for the cloud journey to added data integration features in its Azure Data Factory service that can help SQL Server Integration Services users make the leap.

 Also on tap are Power BI updates that improve the on-premises versions of key reporting services, according to this edition of the Talking Data podcast recorded after the PASS Summit's opening keynote session.

 Updating report operations

-At the conference, Microsoft said Power BI Report Server, an on-premises version of the cloud-based Power BI service, is adding features to put on-premises reporting operations on par with Power BI equivalents in the cloud.
+At the conference, Microsoft said Power BI Report Server, an on-premises companion to the cloud-based Power BI service, is adding features to put on-premises reporting operations on par with Power BI equivalents in the cloud.